4. Grading

 • Shuffle the order of exam papers from time to time while grading.

-• Don’t leave (extensive) feedback on a final exam, as student’s won’t be able to use it to improve their performance anymore.
+• Don’t leave (extensive) feedback on a final assessment, as students won’t be able to use it to improve their performance anymore.
 Grades are also feedback!

 • Don’t put off grading and leave yourself enough time, but don’t grade for too long in one sitting.
 Grading is intensive, high-concentration work.
-Take regular breaks.
+Take regular breaks to ensure fairness and consistency (and sanity).

 Tips for providing efficient feedback